Strong quake in southern Philippines kills one, injures several

 The Pacific Tsunami Warning Center said there was no tsunami threat from the quake, based on available data.

-Vincent Fernandez, the mayor of Matanao town in Davao del Sur province, near the epicenter, told Radio DZMM that a six-year-old girl had died after a wall collapsed on her.
+Vincent Fernandez, the mayor of Matanao town in Davao del Sur province, near the epicentre, told Radio DZMM that a six-year-old girl had died after a wall collapsed on her.

 Fernandez said the extent of the damage was not yet clear but authorities needed food, water and tarpaulins and blankets to help residents.